UPDATE 2-Goldman Sachs raises $7 bln for new private equity fund -sources

 By Olivia Oran

-June 14 Goldman Sachs Group Inc has raised around $7 billion for its new private equity fund, near the top of its targeted goal, according to two people familiar with the matter.
+June 14 (Reuters) - Goldman Sachs Group Inc has raised around $7 billion for its new private equity fund, near the top of its targeted goal, according to two people familiar with the matter.

 The Wall Street firm, which was seeking to raise $5 billion to $8 billion for its first buyouts fund since the 2008 financial crisis, is expected to close the fund in the coming weeks.